ayanajare/Reactjs_n_api/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-### *CAREFUL! node_modules folder isn't uploaded here, they are created when you create your react js project by using `npx create-react-app app-name` *
+### CAREFUL! node_modules folder isn't uploaded here, they are created when you create your react js project by using `npx create-react-app app-name`

+### Moreover

+I was introduced to this framework by my teacher and decided to dig more into it.
+Find it really interesting and quite easy to learn and work with it!
+I recommend it :)